Siege of Genoa (1814): The Coalition approaches Genoa

 On 9 April, General Jean Pégot, sent to Genoa by the Viceroy of Italy Eugène de Beauharnais, was commissioned by General Maurizio Ignazio Fresia, commander of the garrison of the Ligurian capital since February, to replace General Jean Victor Rouyer.
 On the same day, Recco was again heavily bombarded by the Coalition; the next day the fire was renewed and the French ships were forced to evacuate.

-On the evening of the 9th, General Pégot, having learned that an Austrian detachment of the corps of Laval Nugent von Westmeath had joined the insurgents at Val Fontanabuona, and seeing that the British continued to fire on Recco and Sori, Liguria, decided to leave his position, overnight.
+On the evening of the 9th, General Pégot, having learned that an Austrian detachment of the corps of Laval Nugent von Westmeath had joined the insurgents at Val Fontanabuona, and seeing that the British continued to fire on Recco and Sori, decided to leave his position, overnight.
 The retreat took place in good order, and on the morning of the 10th Pégot occupied the position of Monte Fasce.

 The Coalition had nine ships of the line and three or four frigates in front of Genoa, as well as a large number of transports.
-The French saw them move towards Savona, which made them fear for a moment the landing on the beach, which stretched from Sampierdarena to Arenzano; this beach was manned only by three detachments of the 102nd Infantry Regiment (France), stationed in Arenzano, Voltri and Sestri Ponente.
+The French saw them move towards Savona, which made them fear for a moment a landing on the beach, which stretched from Sampierdarena to Arenzano; this beach was manned only by three detachments of the 102nd Infantry Regiment, stationed in Arenzano, Voltri and Sestri Ponente.

 On the 12th the Coalition attacked Pégot in the position of Monte Fasce.
 They fought all day, but the general, finding it impossible to resist, withdrew during the night; he went to occupy the position of Sturla, on the heights of Albaro, with the right to the sea, covered by a battery of 4 artillery pieces, and the left to Fort Richelieu.

 View of Genoa from the Albaro hill in a painting by Michele Cesare Danielli.